-Many items in the Library's collections are in Tiff format or what are known as Tiff images.
-A Tiff image will have a file extension of .tif or .tiff that your computer will need to recognize and handle properly.
-If you are having trouble viewing a Tiff image please refer to the tips below or consult your computer's warranty provider for more help.
+Many items in the Library's collections are in TIFF format or are what is known as a TIFF (tagged image file format) image.
+A TIFF image has a file extension of “.tif” or “.tiff” that your computer uses to handle the image properly.
+If you are having trouble viewing a TIFF image, please refer to the tips below or consult your computer's warranty provider for more help.

 Windows Operating Systems

 Microsoft Windows is by default configured to view TIFF files, but image-viewing programs or plug-ins may associate themselves with the TIFF file type, overriding your computer's settings.
 Many of our patrons report an easy and helpful solution is to install AlternaTIFF, a browser add-on that displays TIFF images and enables features such as zooming, printing, saving, and more.
 The Library is in no way affiliated with the AlternaTIFF program or its creators.
 The program is currently free to download and is supposed to work with any version of the Windows Operating System.

 You also have the option to change the settings that determine which of the current programs on your computer handles TIFF images.
 In order to perform this task you must know a specific program on your computer to complete the steps.
 Below are links to several resources outlining the necessary steps for the various versions of Windows.

 - Windows 8 – Choose the apps Windows uses by default